y-l-g/cadsock/readme.md

 A high-performance, language-agnostic WebSocket module for the Caddy web server.
 It provides a real-time messaging hub that can be integrated with any backend application capable of making HTTP requests.

-The module is built in Go and leverages Caddy's powerful architecture to offer a scalable and efficient solution for adding real-time features to your web applications.
+The module is built in Go and leverages Caddy's powerful, managed lifecycle to offer a scalable and efficient solution for adding real-time features to your web applications.

-**Project Status:** This is a proof-of-concept and has not been battle-tested in a large-scale production environment.
-It serves as a solid foundation but lacks critical components like an automated test suite.
-See the "Known Limitations" section before considering production use.

-## Features
+## Core Concepts

--   **Language-Agnostic:** Your backend can be written in PHP, Python, Node.js, Ruby, or any other language.
-Broadcasting is done via a simple HTTP POST request.
--   **Scalable Architecture:** Start with a simple in-memory broker for single-node deployments and switch to a Redis Pub/Sub broker for horizontal scaling with a single line of configuration.
--   **Decoupled Authentication:** The module delegates authentication to your existing backend via a configurable webhook, allowing you to reuse your application's session and user logic.
-The recommended flow is JWT-based.
--   **Efficient & Performant:** Built in Go to handle a large number of concurrent WebSocket connections with a low memory footprint.
--   **Graceful Shutdown:** Integrates with Caddy's lifecycle to ensure clean shutdowns, properly closing client connections and broker resources.

-## How It Works

-The module exposes two primary endpoints managed by the same handler:
+The module operates by exposing two primary endpoints, both managed by the `go_handler` directive:

-1.  `/ws`: The WebSocket endpoint where clients connect.
+1.  `/ws`: The WebSocket endpoint where clients establish a persistent connection.
-2.  `/internal/broadcast`: The HTTP endpoint your backend calls to send messages.
+2.  `/internal/broadcast`: A secure, internal HTTP endpoint your backend calls to publish messages to connected clients.

 ### The Authentication Flow

-The module does not implement authentication logic itself.
-Instead, it acts as a gatekeeper that queries your backend.
+`cadsock` delegates authentication entirely to your existing backend application, acting as a secure gatekeeper.
+This allows you to reuse your application's session and user validation logic without modification.

 1. A client attempts to open a WebSocket connection to `/ws`.
-2. The module makes an internal HTTP request to the `auth_endpoint` you configured, forwarding the client's cookies.
+2. The module intercepts this request and makes an internal, server-to-server HTTP `GET` request to the configured `auth_endpoint`.
+Crucially, **all headers from the original client request are forwarded**, including `Cookie`, `Authorization`, `User-Agent`, etc.
-3. Your backend application at `auth_endpoint` receives this request.
-It's responsible for validating the user's session (e.g., by decoding a JWT from a cookie).
+3. Your backend application at the `auth_endpoint` receives this request.
+It is responsible for validating the user's credentials using the provided headers (e.g., by decoding a JWT from a bearer token or validating a session cookie).
-4. If the user is valid, your backend must respond with `200 OK` and a JSON body containing a user identifier, like `{"id": "user-123"}`.
-Any other response is treated as an authentication failure.
+4. If the user is valid, your backend **must** respond with a `200 OK` status and a JSON body containing a unique user identifier, such as `{"id": "user-123"}`.
-5. If authentication succeeds, the module upgrades the connection to a WebSocket.
-Otherwise, the connection is rejected.
+5. Any other response status or a malformed JSON body is treated as an authentication failure.
+If authentication succeeds, `cadsock` upgrades the client's connection to a WebSocket; otherwise, the connection is rejected with an HTTP error.

 ### The Broadcast Flow

+Broadcasting is designed for server-to-server communication and is secured by a shared secret key.

-1. An event occurs in your backend application (e.g., a new order is placed, a message is posted).
+1. An event occurs in your backend application (e.g., a new order is placed, a user posts a comment).
-2. Your backend sends a `POST` request to the module's `/internal/broadcast` endpoint.
+2. Your backend sends an HTTP `POST` request to the module's `/internal/broadcast` endpoint.
+3. This request **must** include a secret token in the `X-Broadcast-Secret` header to authenticate the broadcast request itself.
+4. The body of the POST request must contain two form fields: `channel` (the topic to publish to) and `message` (the payload, which must be a valid JSON value).
-3. The module receives this request and publishes the message to the configured broker (Memory or Redis).
+5.  `cadsock` validates the secret.
+If valid, it publishes the message to the configured broker (In-Memory or Redis).
-4. The broker distributes the message to all connected and subscribed clients across all server instances.
+6. The broker distributes the message to all clients currently subscribed to that channel across all server instances.

+## Features

+-   **Language-Agnostic:** Your backend can be written in PHP, Python, Node.js, Ruby, or any other language capable of handling and making HTTP requests.
+-   **Flexible Authentication:** By forwarding all client headers to your backend, the module supports virtually any authentication scheme (JWT Bearer tokens, session cookies, API keys, etc.).
+-   **Secure by Default:** The critical `/internal/broadcast` endpoint is protected by a mandatory shared secret, preventing unauthorized message publishing.
+-   **Scalable Architecture:** Start with a simple in-memory broker for single-node deployments and switch to a Redis Pub/Sub broker for horizontal scaling with a single line of configuration.
+-   **Robust Lifecycle Management:** Integrates with Caddy's context for graceful shutdowns, ensuring clean closure of client connections and broker resources.
+-   **Structured Communication Protocol:** All server-to-client communication uses a clear JSON protocol, providing clients with explicit confirmations for actions and properly encapsulated messages.

 ## Usage Guide